jeremylliu/solver-backend/README.md

 ## Getting started

-Once you have the backend downloaded, you must run
+Once you have the backend downloaded, you can simply run
 ```
-source venv/bin/activate
+docker build . -t solver-backend
 ```
 to enter the virtual enviroment and then run
 ```
-flask run
+docker run -p 3001:3001 -it solver-backend
 ```
 to begin running the backend server.
+Make sure you have docker installed and a docker daemon running in the background.